kinecosystem/kin-website-docs/docs/kin-architecture-overview.md

 When you're in production, your back-end server will provide crucial Kin services to your users.
 Kin provides the [Kin SDK for Python](/python/sdk) and the [Kin SDK for Node.js](/nodejs/sdk) for your use.

 After a client app begins the process of account creation, they'll send a request to your server to add the account to the Kin Blockchain.
-The Kin SDK for Python includes scripts that allow you to process those requests with high throughput.
+Our back-end Kin SDKs allow you to process those requests with high throughput.
 You will in turn send a request to a Horizon server managed by the Kin Blockchain service.
-The Kin Blockchain service will process the request and return a result including error codes.
+The Kin Blockchain service will process the request and return a result, which could include error codes.

 The back-end server Kin SDKs provide such key actions as: